Houston, TX · Regional Report

 by the numbers

-Houston–The Woodlands–Sugar Land region's technician economy, focused on the workforce that supports mechanical, electrical, electronic, and industrial controls environments across the nation's largest energy and manufacturing corridor.
+Houston–The Woodlands–Sugar Land region's technician economy, focused on the workforce that supports mechanical, electrical, electronic, and industrial controls environments across the nation's largest energy and manufacturing corridor and expanding into the Gulf Coast's growing defense maritime and port operations base.

 3,461,900